Jammy2211/PyAutoLens/README.md

 # In the second phase we remove the lens light found in the first phase and try to fit just the source.
 To do this we
 # extend LensMassAndSourceProfilePhase class and override two methods.
 class LensAndSubtractedPlanePhase(ph.LensMassAndSourceProfilePhase):
-    # The modify image method provides a way for us to modify the image before a phase starts.
+    # The modify image_plane_image method provides a way for us to modify the image_plane_image before a phase starts.
-    def modify_image(self, image, previous_results):
+    def modify_image(self, image_plane_image, previous_results):
-        # The image is the original image we are trying to fit.
+        # The image_plane_image is the original image_plane_image we are trying to fit.
 Previous results is a list of results from previous
         # phases.
 We access the result from the last phase by calling previous_results.last.
-We take the image of the
+We take the image_plane_image of the
-        # lens galaxy from the last phase from the image.
+        # lens galaxy from the last phase from the image_plane_image.
-        return image - previous_results.last.image_plane_lens_image
+        return image_plane_image - previous_results.last.lens_plane_blurred_image_plane_image

     # The pass prior method provides us with a way to set variables and constants in this phase using those from a
     # previous phase.